 Tis the season for eggnog!
-These super easy baked eggnog donuts with eggnog glaze are basically an edible version of the classic drink - eggnog in cake form.
+These super easy baked eggnog donuts with an eggnog glaze are basically an edible version of the classic drink.
+Think of them as eggnog in cake form.
 If you can't get enough of eggnog, this time of year, then they are definitely worth a try.

 Eggnog is probably my favourite festive drink, but sadly one that is difficult to come by in Britain.
 For several years, I've relied on Starbucks Eggnog Latte's and some pretty terrible tinned eggnog, which is more like a gelatinous custard in consistency.
 This year, however, I finally opted to make my own.
 Now have no idea why I put it off so long!
 I used the recipe from Simply Recipes with a few minor adjustments, such as doubling the cloves and extra cinnamon.
 After making it a couple times to have as a drink, I thought it might be fun to try it in some recipes.
 Thus, these donuts were born!